Retail foreign exchange trading: European Union

 ESMA's major currency pairs comprise any two of the following currencies: the US dollar, the euro, the Japanese yen, the pound sterling, the Canadian dollar or the Swiss franc.
 All other currencies are deemed non-major.

 ESMA's major indices are any of the following equity indices: FTSE 100, CAC 40, DAX30, DJIA, S&P 500, NASDAQ, NASDAQ 100, Nikkei 225, ASX 200, EURO STOXX 50.
 All other indices are deemed non-major.

-UK
+United Kingdom

-The UK's Financial Conduct Authority (FCA) onshored ESMA's restrictions on leverage in 2019.
+The UK's Financial Conduct Authority (FCA) followed ESMA's restrictions on leverage in 2019.
 This means that ESMA's measures outlined above became part of UK domestic law when the UK left the EU.
 These measures remain in place to this day.

 Japan

 In Japan, the Financial Services Agency (FSA) restricted leverage available to retail traders across foreign exchange transactions as early as 2010.
 Maximum leverage was capped at 50:1 in August 2010, and was subsequently reduced to 25:1 in August 2011.
+In early 2000s, housewives of Japan collectively called Mrs Watanabe, started in currency trading to improve their financial situation.

+Australia

+In Australia, the Australian Securities & Investments Commission (ASIC) introduced a product intervention order in March 2021 that included leverage limits that brokers and CFD providers could offer retail investors.
+This included limiting currency leverage to a maximum of 30:1.